Sage-Bionetworks/synapsePythonClient/CONTRIBUTING.md

 within the central repoistory for this project.
 As a result instead of creating a fork of this repository you should just clone the repository as is and work off a feature branch.
-This is because there is additional overhead required to make sure that integration and SonarCloud scans run properly in your forked repo (As secrets are not copied to forks).
+This is because there is additional overhead required to make sure that integration tests and SonarCloud scans run properly in your forked repo (As secrets are not copied to forks).
 1. [Clone the repository](https://help.github.com/articles/cloning-a-repository/) to your local machine so you can begin making changes.
 1. On your local machine make sure you have the latest version of the `develop` branch: